sameeraherath/WebPify/README.md

 ### Development Mode

-The application runs in development mode with hot-reload enabled:
+The application runs in development mode with fast hot-reload enabled:

-- **Backend**: Auto-reloads on code changes
+- **Backend**: Auto-reloads on code changes with Uvicorn
-- **Frontend**: Hot module replacement for instant updates
+- **Frontend**: Instant HMR (Hot Module Replacement) with Vite for rapid development

 ### Code Structure